jonathan90125/Self-reconfigurable-Robot/readme.md

 ## PHASE 2

+Further development is carried out during my internship at CUHK's AI and Robotics laboratory.
+I made modification to the structure and made a functional prototype.

 ### Modification

+The previous mechanical design is very difficult to manufacture especially the array of numerous electromagnets inside the sphere modules.
+Moreover, the torque provided by the actuator is limited and the connection between modules is not stable enough.
+To solve these problems, a modification for physical structure is necessary.

+The changed design is much simpler than previous one actually, the sphere module becomes just a hollow ferromagnetic ball and the stick module becomes what shows below.
+Two driving wheel and an array of magnet on each end and corresponding actuator and other units in between.
+And these modules can cooperate as shown below to form different shapes.

 <div align=center><img src=".\Pictures\phase_2\11.PNG" alt="11" width="500" /></div>

 <div align=center><img src=".\Pictures\phase_2\25.jpg" alt="25" width="500" /></div>

 ### Implement

+I firstly made a prototype using 3d printing to get all the components and the attached the wheels, motors and electronic units to it.
+This prototype can move independently on the ground with just one stick module and two sphere modules.

+After that I optimize the structure by using driving gears to minimize the size of modules.
+It can be seen that in the following figures, the size has been significantly reduced.

+After all these work, limited by the budget from the lab and I was arranged to other project (an AGV), I didn't make further development for the robots.

 <div align=center><img src=".\Pictures\phase_2\1.JPG" alt="1" width="400"/></div>
 <div align=center>